Environmental and Recycling Services

 After this greenwaste is collected, it can be reused either as compost or as alternative daily cover and will save valuable landfill space.

 Tree limbs, large appliances, pieces of furniture, e-waste, and other bulky items will be picked-up on trash day if prior arrangements have been made with the trash haulers.
-This service is provided free of charge to single family homes four times per year up to five items per collection.
-A fee may apply for additional collections.
-To arrange a collection, residents must call their disposal company at least one day prior to the regular collection day.
-There is a fee for bulky item pickup services provided to multiple unit complexes.
+This service is provided free of charge to single family homes on a weekly basis, up to five items per collection.
+To arrange a collection, residents must call Athens Services at least one day prior to their regular collection day.
+Bulky item pickup services is also provided to multiple unit complexes.
 Please contact your disposal company for additional information.

 CalMAX Recycling Program